DeveloperGY/math3d/docs/types/C++/m3-vec3/m3-vec3.md

         vec3(const m3::vec3 &v3);
         vec3(const m3::vec4 &v4);

-        // overloads will go here when library is done };
+        // overloads will go here when they are done };
 }
 ```